chrisgrieser/nvim-alt-substitute/README.md

 # nvim-alt-substitute
-A substitute of vim's `:substitute` ex-command that uses lua patterns instead of vim regex.
-Supports incremental preview.

 <!-- vale Microsoft.Adverbs = NO --><!-- vale RedHat.Contractions = NO -->
-Since you really don't want to learn a whole new flavor of regex, *just* to be able to make search-and-replace operations in your editor.
+A substitute of vim's `:substitute` that uses lua patterns instead of vim regex.
+Since you really don't want to learn a whole new flavor of regex just to be able to make search-and-replace operations in your editor.

 https://user-images.githubusercontent.com/73286100/231134276-e33b4ee8-611c-4b27-9c57-031ae13fc268.mp4